 Ponshukan: The shop is located in the West Wing of Niigata Station and is open every day from 9:00 to 21:00.
 Please note that the tasting space is only open from 9:30 until 20:30.

 Imayo Tsukasa Brewery: Accessible in 15 minutes by foot from Niigata Station.
-To learn more about the brewery and reach out for a tour guided in English, go check their website.
+To learn more about the brewery and reach out for a tour guide in English, go check their website.

 Do you need more information?
-You can find up-to-date information on Niigata’s history, main tourist attractions, accommodation, gastronomy and transportation right here.
+You can find up-to-date information on Niigata’s history, main tourist attractions, accommodation, gastronomy, and transportation at the Enjoy Niigata Official Website.